cs100/template-lab-02-git-flow/README.md

 // count function should go here
 ```

 Let's say you didn't know your partner was editing the same file in another branch.
-Let's edit it like so:
+To test the functionality of your unit test, you wrote a count function that simply returns 0

 ```c++
 #include <iostream>